lukpep/aws-sam-workshop/Example_3/README.md

 ```

-which tells You that DynamoDb needs to be replaced - but not only - also lambdas and policies that interacts with it need to be updated.
+which basically tells You that DynamoDb needs to be replaced - but not only - also lambdas and policies that interact with it need to be updated.
-* viewing change sets in AWS Console is alo a valid option:
+* viewing changesets in AWS Console is also a valid option:

 ![](https://s3-eu-west-1.amazonaws.com/aws-sam-workshop-huuuge-dev/change-set.png)

-* What can be done with change sets?
+* What can be done with changesets?

 ```bash
 aws cloudformation delete-change-set --stack-name AWS-SAM-WORKSHOP-EXAMPLE-3 --change-set-name MyChange